 We'll see cost-competitive versions of high-value, low-volume cellular agriculture products sooner, like foie gras and fish maw, because it's easier to achieve their high prices.
-The animal welfare benefit from these is lower, but these products could be very valuable for proof of concept and revenue and funding generation.
+The animal welfare benefit from these is lower, but they could be very valuable for proof of concept and revenue and funding generation.

-It may also be beneficial for cellular agriculture products to start out as expensive and aspirational, then become cheaper, in terms of building consumer perceptions.
+It may also be good for cellular agriculture products to start out as expensive and aspirational, then become cheaper, in terms of building consumer perceptions.

 Notes for investors/funders

 As a reminder, the timelines given are for highly similar, cost-competitive products.
 Companies will see revenue much earlier and most start-ups will look to transition from a high-value low-volume strategy to a low-value high-volume one.
 Additionally, incremental investment and activity in the space would bring these timelines forward.

 Institutional investors less familiar with the space may find this useful as a starting point for thinking about their risk appetite, time scale for investment, and the kind of company they want to invest in (e.g. B2C or B2B).

 This can also be valuable for considering the competitive dynamics between animal products made from plants, animal cells, and live animals, particularly the risk of cannibalisation.
 Currently, a significant proportion of the investment in the space is from impact investors, meat processors, and giant investors like sovereign wealth funds.
 As more mainstream investors move into the space, biotech and pharma venture capital firms may be the first to find they are a good fit as investors because of their familiarity with extended pre-revenue periods involving high R&D costs and risks.